salshyn/PageFossil/README.md

 ## Purpose

-PageFossil lets the user save a web page as an image and attest to possession of the image by timestamping its existence on the blockchain.
+PageFossil lets the user save web pages as images and attest to possession of those images by time-stamping their unique digital fingerprints on the Bitcoin blockchain.

 [[top]](#pagefossil-chrome-extension)